 In 1991, the line from Chaska to Hopkins was abandoned, and the section to Minneapolis followed in 1994.
 This became a trail, now known as the Minnesota River Bluffs Trail between Hopkins and Chaska.

-In 1995, The C&NW was purchased by Union Pacific Railroad.
+By 1995, the C&NW would be purchased by Union Pacific.

 In 2007, following a trestle collapse, the line from Merriam Junction to Chaska was abandoned, and intended to be used for trail.

 In 2011, the section from Albert Lea to Hartland was abandoned.
 This was intended to become a trail as well.

 One last segment remains between Waseca and Hartland, and it is owned by DM&E, a subsidiary of Canadian Pacific.